Mihai Popșoi

-Mihail (Mihai) Popșoi (born 10 March 1987) is a Moldovan politician and a member of the Moldovan Parliament since 24 February 2019.
-Since 8 June 2019 he has served as the Deputy Speaker of the Parliament of the Republic of Moldova.
+Mihail (Mihai) Popșoi (born 10 March 1987) is a Moldovan politician currently serving as Deputy Prime Minister and Minister of Foreign Affairs of Moldova.

+From 2019 to 2024 he served as the Vice President of the Moldovan Parliament.
 Since 10 September 2017, Mihail Popșoi has been the Vice President and International Secretary of the ruling Action and Solidarity Party of Moldova.

 Early life and education

 Mihail Popșoi was born on 10 March 1987 in Kotchiha, Kirov region of the Russian SSR, USSR.
 After his parents returned to Moldova where his father Ion Popșoi soon after fought in the Transnistria War, his family settled in Vadul lui Vodă, Chișinău Municipality, Moldova.

-After Mihail Popșoi graduated from the "Stefan Vodă" high school in Vadul lui Vodă in 2006, he went on to study a BA in International Relations at Moldova State University in Chișinău and graduated in 2009.
+After Mihail Popșoi graduated from the Stefan Vodă high school in Vadul lui Vodă in 2006, he went on to study a BA in International Relations at Moldova State University in Chișinău and graduated in 2009.
 During his second academic year (2007–2008), he obtained an Erasmus Mundus grant from the European Commission and studied at the Middle Technical East University in Ankara, Turkey.
-He went on to pursue a MA programme at Moldova State University in American Studies.
-In 2014, Popșoi obtained a MA scholarship from the European Union where he studied Public Policy at the Central European University (2014–2015) in Budapest, Hungary and University of York (2015–2016), United Kingdom.
+He went on to pursue an MA programme at Moldova State University in American Studies.
+In 2014, Popșoi obtained an MA scholarship from the European Union where he studied Public Policy at the Central European University (2014–2015) in Budapest, Hungary and University of York (2015–2016), United Kingdom.
 After MA graduation, he pursued a PhD programme in Political Studies at University of Milan, Italy, where he has been researching the challenges of democratic consolidation and the disconnect between Europeanization and democratization in Georgia, Moldova, and Ukraine.